 Our water treatment chemicals are the most effective heat exchanger cleaning products currently on the market.
 We use advanced chemistry for the most effective cleaning.
 Corrosion inhibitors and dispersants ensure the metal is protected and post-cleaning fouling does not occur.
 Your Chardon Labs technician can also apply additional products for certain heat exchanger cleaning applications as needed.

-Contact Our Cooling Tower Chemical Treatment Company to Learn More
+Contact Our Cooling Tower Water Treatment Company to Learn More

 Contact our cooling tower water treatment company for more information about these and other available cooling tower services.